alexelash/personal-website/_projects/fishway.md

       layout: "text-visual"
       title: "Visual design"
       desc: |
         Once we had established a new structure, I began working on a new visual style.
-Fortunately, we were able to use some excellent, realistic illustrations that had already been embedded into the application.
-I wanted to ensure that the application design would act as a semi-neutral frame.
+Fortunately, we were able to use illustrations that had already been embedded into the application.
+I wanted to ensure that the application design would act as a semi-neutral frame for the illustrations to act as the star.

-        To this end, I established early on that the concept for the application's structure would be going to different depths of the fishway.
+        To this end, I established early on that the concept for the application’s structure would be going to different depths of the fishway.
 As the user navigates to different sections, the screen behind the content changes color to indicate depth, with the entrance and the game being partially above the waves.
     - type: "grid"
       layout: "small-small-big"
       caption: "Final visual designs."